Apna Dal (Kamerawadi): Founding

 However, Kanshi Ram started giving great importance to his young female protégée, Mayawati, to the disappointment of many other party workers who had worked very hard to build the BSP.
 Mayawati's arrogant attitude was also resented by them.
 Matters came to a head in 1995 when for the first time, the BSP got the chance to head a coalition government in Uttar Pradesh, and Kanshi Ram chose Mayawati to be the Chief Minister.

 The government headed by Mayawati was extremely short-lived (June to October 1995), but the internal pressure that had built up in the party during this time was enough to cause many people to leave the BSP and form a new political party.

 That party was the Apna Dal, founded by Chaudhary Balihari Patel and Dr. Sone Lal Patel in November 1995, less than three weeks after the collapse of the Mayawati government.
 In contrast to the BSP, which had projected itself principally as the champion of the dalits, the new party sought to project itself as a party of all castes and religions.
-To symbolize this, the flag of Apna Dal has two colors, saffron, and blue.
+To symbolize this, the flag of Apna Dal has two colors: saffron and blue.

 Saffron is the color of Hinduism, while blue is increasingly regarded as the color of the dalits and Ambedkarites.
 The Election Commission has officially assigned "cup and saucer" as the party symbol for Apna Dal, to be used while contesting elections.

 Track record

 Under Sone Lal Patel

 Apna Dal made a mark in the Varanasi-Mirzapur region, the hometown of Sone Lal Patel.
 The party organized its first "maha-rally" at Beniabag in Varanasi where hundreds of thousands of people were present.
 On 23 August 1999, during the BJP government of Kalyan Singh, several hundred protesting workers of the party were beaten up by the police.

 However, the party's electoral record was patchy.
-In 2002, seven years after the party was founded, the mafia don-turned-politician Atiq Ahmed won the state assembly elections from Allahabad constituency as an Apna Dal candidate.
+In 2002, seven years after the party was founded, politician Atiq Ahmed won the state assembly elections from Allahabad constituency as an Apna Dal candidate.
 The party failed to win any seats in the 2009 Indian general election or the 2007 Uttar Pradesh assembly elections.